 Lee Hodgson has played thousands of concerts and festivals, having performed at some of London's most prestigious venues such as The Royal Albert Hall, Wembley Arena, The Jazz Café and the O2 Islington.
 Elsewhere in Europe Lee has played at renowned venues including The Benidorm Palace, Villamartin Plaza, EuroDisney and large festivals including Mirande in the south of France.

-Being a music "reader", Lee has worked on many touring theatre productions (currently with Maddie Cole's Step Inside The 60s).
+Being a music "reader", Lee has worked on many touring theatre productions, currently with The Queens of Country and, in recent years, Maddie Cole's Step Inside The 60s.

 Lee regularly performs with some of the UK's top musicians in a variety of bands including:

 - Paul Da Vinci's 60s-70s Show

 - What a Waste – an Ian Dury & The Blockheads tribute band

 - The Beat Foundations, a pop, r'n'b & soul groove-based band;

 Lee also sings lead vocals, plus harmonies, with one of the UK's most popular country bands, Memphis Roots (which he co-founded and performed with 1987–2001 and which reformed in 2018), which occasionally backs Texan fiddle player, John Permenter – and Lee is a member of the John Permenter Band.
 John occasionally augments Memphis Roots' line-up, along with a keyboard player, in The Memphis Mega Band.